Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

   - encodeURIComponent is used to encode both the key and value to ensure they are URL-safe (avoid special characters breaking the query string).
   - The encoded key and value are joined with an = sign to form a key-value pair.
   - The entire key-value pair is then concatenated to the queryString variable.

+### Time Complexity: O(n)
+The loop iterates over each property of the object, and the operations inside the loop (appending strings, encoding) are constant time operations.
+Thus, the overall time complexity is O(n), where n is the number of properties in the object.

 </p>
 </details>